linoshkmalayil/Nuked-SC55-GUI-Float/documentation/USAGE.md

 The emulator natively produces audio at 64000hz or 66207hz depending on the romset.
 Some ASIO drivers cannot support these frequencies so resampling to `<rate>` is necessary.

+## Advanced parameters

+`--override-* <path>`

+Overrides the path for a specific rom.
+This bypasses the default methods of locating roms.

+Each romset consists of multiple roms that are individually loaded into different locations within the emulator.
+These rom locations are named:

+- `rom1`
+- `rom2`
+- `smrom`
+- `waverom1`
+- `waverom2`
+- `waverom3`
+- `waverom-card`
+- `waverom-exp`

+A romset does not necessarily use all of these rom locations.
+For example, the mk2 will only use `rom1`, `rom2`, `smrom`, `waverom1`, and `waverom2`.

+To override a specific rom path you can replace the `*` in `--override-*
+<path>` with the name of the rom location you would like to load instead, e.g.
+`--override-rom2 ctf-patched-rom2.bin`.
+This is useful in case you have a patched rom that the emulator does not recognize.